Howard Geer Hudson

 Howard HudsonHoward Geer Hudson began his art education at the Loomis School in Windsor, Connecticut.
 At Loomis he studied in the studio of noted sculptor Evelyn Longman Batchelder with painter Sanford Low, who served for years as Director of the New Britain Museum of American Art.
 Upon graduation, he received the Loomis School Art Award.

 Figures engaged in vigorous activities are favorite subjects, so his work often involves athletics.
-“Capturing the energy of a situation and building in the anticipation of results is usually my objective.
-For me, I am most gratified if I can evoke recognition of the message and a positive response from another person. ”
+“Capturing the energy of a situation and building in the anticipation of results is my objective.
+I am most gratified if I can evoke recognition of the message and a positive response from another person. ”

 Howard Hudson